-Saginaw Bay and surrounding areas are starting to see the beginnings of 2020 Great Lakes ice coverage.
-At this point in the 2020 winter season, across all the Great Lakes, water levels are above those recorded during the same period in 2019.
-The primary reason is that Michigan has had its wettest year on record since 1901.
+Saginaw Bay and surrounding areas are starting to see the beginnings of 2020-2021 Great Lakes ice coverage.
+At this point in the winter season, across all the Great Lakes, water levels remain above those recorded during the same period in 2019.
+The primary reason is that the region continues to have high levels of record precipitation.
+In 2019 Michigan had its wettest year on record since 1901.
 This beat the old record set in 1986 by just under 1/2 inch of precipitation.
 1986 was the last time the Great Lakes were as high.
-2020 promises to be a challenging year for owners along the shore and business in harbors and marinas.
+2021 promises to continue to be a challenging year for owners along the shore and business in harbors and marinas.

 Ice coverage data is from NOAA and updated daily.
 Great Lakes water level data is reported monthly from the Army Corps of Engineers Detroit District.

 Great Lakes Ice Coverage January 2021 – Daily Report

 The report below is interactive and you can control the display.
 Click on the image to access the dashboard in a new tab.